Deltares/PointCloudRasterizers.jl/README.md

 `field` is always a symbol and can either be `:X`, `:Y`, or `:Z`.
 In the event that your area of interest and/or cellsize is square, using `:X` or `:Y` may both return the same results.

-Any reduced layer is returned as a [GeoArray](https://github.com/evetion/GeoArrays.jl) and has the same fields.
+Any reduced layer is returned as a [GeoArray](https://github.com/evetion/GeoArrays.jl).

 ```julia
 #access the underlying data GeoArray